According to statistics, side sleeping is the most common sleeping position. It’s also the healthiest one, according to experts.

 The comfort layers, besides offering you a great hug, contribute to the cooling effect that all Winkbed mattresses have thanks to the hybrid construction.
 The Tencel cover and gel-infused memory foam effectively withdraw excess body heat and dissipate it into the air.

-So, if you need a bed that is capable of withstanding even a bigger weight and still keeping your spine relaxed and aligned properly, you should go for the Winkbed.
+So, if you need a hybrid bed that is capable of withstanding even a bigger weight and still keeping your spine relaxed and aligned properly, you should go for the Winkbed.

 - Heavy sleepers.
 The Firm Plus option with enhanced lumbar support and breathable construction can hold larger weight and help heavy sleepers get cooler sleep and proper spine support.